YuLab-SMU/UltraPseR/README.md

 # UltraPseR: Wappers for UltraPse in R

-A R package for biological sequence representations
+An R package for biological sequence representations

 -   [UltraPse](https://github.com/pufengdu/UltraPse) by
     [pudengdu](https://github.com/pufengdu)